Skip to content

 Mining rig ROI.

 Calculate crypto mining rig payback period and net profit.
-Enter mining rig cost and hashrate th/s to size protocol returns.
+Enter rig cost and hashrate (TH/s) to estimate payback period and net profit.

 What this tool does